Easter in the KJV Acts 12:4 CLICK TITLE FOR AUDIO

 When you find a reference to “the DAYS of unleavened bread,” you are clearly reading about the seven-day feast that followed the Passover (Ex.
 12:15-16).

 Now, look at the context of Acts 12:4 and what do you see?
 In Acts 12:3, you find a reference to “the DAYS of unleavened bread.”
 So, you know what that means.
 The Passover has already been observed and now they are in the middle of the seven-day feast.
-If “pascha” is translated “Passover” in Acts 12:4, the verse would read, “… intending after Passover to bring him forth to the people.”
+If the translators translated “pascha” as “Passover” in Acts 12:4, the verse would read, “… intending after Passover to bring him forth to the people.”
 That wouldn’t make sense!!
 It’s already after Passover.
 Certainly, he’s obviously not planning on waiting until next year.

 If you will check the calendar, Easter almost always falls after Passover and within the days of unleavened bread.
 Look at the calendar for 2015.
 Passover began on April 3rd.
 Easter fell on April 5th, within the “days of unleavened bread.”
 2016 is a very unusual and rare year with Easter nearly a month before Passover.
 In 2017, Passover is April 10th and Easter is April 16th, within the “days of unleavened bread.”